Computation of lattice isomorphisms and the integral matrix similarity problem: Preliminaries on lattices and orders

 \section{Preliminaries on lattices and orders}

-For further background on lattices and orders, we refer the reader to \cite[\S 4 and \S 8]{Reiner2003}.
+For further background on lattices and orders, we refer the reader to \cite[\S 4, \S 8]{Reiner2003}.
+Henceforth all rings considered will be associative and unital.

 Let $R$ be an noetherian integral domain with field of fractions $K$.
 To avoid trivialities, we assume that $R \neq K$.
 An \textit{$R$-lattice} is a finitely generated torsion-free module over $R$.
 Since $R$ is noetherian, any $R$-submodule of an $R$-lattice is again an $R$-lattice.
 For any finite dimensional $K$-vector space $V$, an \textit{$R$-lattice in $V$} is a finitely generated $R$-submodule $M$ in $V$.
 We define a $K$-vector subspace of $V$ by

 and say that $M$ is a \textit{full} $R$-lattice in $V$ if $K M=V$.
 We may identify $KM$ with $K \otimes_{R} M$.